mdub/clamp/README.md

 ### Required options

-Although 'required option' is a an oxymoron, Clamp lets you mark an option as required, and will verify that a value is provided:
+Although "required option" is an oxymoron, Clamp lets you mark an option as required, and will verify that a value is provided:

 ```ruby
 option "--password", "PASSWORD", "the secret password", :required => true